M.N. Miller’s Film Year in Review

 Rafael Casal, Blindspotting

-Casal, in his first film role, displays a split-second rage, reminiscent of a young Al Pacino.
+Casal, in his first film role, displays a split-second rage reminiscent of a young Al Pacino.
 His performance is a hurricane, a true force of nature.
-He may not walk away with any recognition this awards season, a travesty in my opinion, but five years from now everyone will remember Miles from Blindspotting as one of the great characters of the decade.
+He may not walk away with any recognition this awards season, a travesty, in my opinion.
+Still, five years from now, everyone will remember Miles from Blindspotting as one of the great characters of the decade.